GRAPHITE: Generating Automatic Physical Examples for Machine-Learning Attacks on Computer Vision Systems: Related Work

-\textbf{Digital black-box attacks.} There are several categories of digital black-box attacks: \begin{itemize} \item \textbf{Transfer Attack}: These \textit{transferability} techniques train a surrogate model, generate white-box examples on the surrogate, and hope they transfer to the target~\cite{papernot2016transferability}.
-Unfortunately, targeted example success rates are low~\cite{delving}.
-Additionally, many techniques require access to similar training sets that may not be available.
-In contrast, our work only requires query access to the target model.

-\item \textbf{Soft-label Attack}: These \textit{score-based} techniques require access to the softmax layer output in addition to class labels~\cite{chen2017zoo,narod-transfer}.
-Using this information, they can apply zeroth-order optimization or local search strategies to compute the adversarial example.
-In contrast, our threat model only allows the attacker top-1 predicted class label access.
-We construct a gradient-free optimization objective that can create robust examples using only hard-label access.

-\item \textbf{Hard-label Attack}: A recent line of work has started exploring hard-label attacks in the digital setting~\cite{chen2019hopskipjumpattack,cheng2018query,cheng2019signopt,ilyas2018}, where only the top-1 label prediction is available.
+\textbf{Black-box Attacks.} Recent work has explored \emph{digital} hard-label attacks~\cite{brendel2017decision,chen2019hopskipjumpattack,cheng2018query,cheng2019signopt,ilyas2018}, where only the top-1 label prediction is available.
 Such attacks are difficult because the hard-label optimization space is discontinuous and discrete.
-One particular algorithm of interest is OPT-attack~\cite{cheng2018query}, which solves this problem by reformulating the attack problem to find a perturbation direction with a minimal boundary distance.

-Let $x$ refer to a victim image that the attacker wishes the classifier $F$ to classify as the target class $y_{adv}$.
-Thinking of the perturbation as an adversarial direction $\phi$ with magnitude $\lambda$, let $g(\phi)$ be the scalar distance to the nearest adversarial example in the direction $\phi$, which leads to the following optimization problem:
+One approach is to reformulate the objective into a continuous optimization problem that finds the perturbation direction at which the decision boundary is closest.
+This approach is taken by OPT-attack~\cite{cheng2018query}, which uses the Randomized Gradient Free (RGF) method~\cite{ghadimi2013stochastic,nesterov2017random} to optimize this distance-based objective.
+The boundary distance is calculated through a binary search process.
+The perturbation is initialized by interpolating with a target class image.

+In our work, we generate physically robust examples within small, masked areas with only hard-label access.
+As we show in Section~\ref{sec:baselines}, directly adding EoT to this distance-based reformulation is both inefficient and ineffective, leaving visible artifacts of the intended target.
+Unlike OPT-attack, we also generate masks.

+Other black-box work includes transfer and soft-label attacks.
+Transfer attacks train a surrogate model, generate white-box examples on the surrogate, and hope they transfer to the target~\cite{papernot2016transferability}.
+Unfortunately, targeted examples often fail to transfer~\cite{delving}.
+Many techniques also require access to similar training sets that may not be available, whereas our work only requires query access to the target model.
+Soft-label attacks, or \textit{score-based} attacks, require access to the softmax layer output in addition to class labels~\cite{chen2017zoo,narod-transfer}.
+In contrast, our threat model only allows the adversary top-1 predicted class label access.